CyberGen49/discord-chatgpt-v2/README.md

     - number `context_msg_count_min`: The minimum number of messages above the prompt message to use as context, regardless of token usage.
     - number `context_tokens_max`: The minimum number of input tokens that context should use.
     - object `text_files`: Contains settings related to user-sent text files
-        - boolean `enabled`: Whether or not user-sent text files should be read and processed by the model
+        - boolean `enabled`: Whether or not user-sent text files should be read and processed by the model.
-        - string[] `extensions`: An array of attachment file extensions to treat as text files
+        - string[] `extensions`: An array of attachment file extensions to treat as text files.
-        - number `max_bytes`: The max size that text files should be in order to be processed
+        - number `max_bytes`: The max size that text files can be in order to be processed.
     - object `vision`: Contains settings for [Vision](https://platform.openai.com/docs/guides/vision) - supported by most `openai` and `google` models
         - boolean `enabled`: Set to `true` to allow supported models to process images.
+        - string[] `extensions`: An array of image file extensions to allow the model to view.
+        - number `max_bytes`: The max size that image files can be in order to be processed.
         - boolean `low_resolution`: Set to `true` to use [low detail mode](https://platform.openai.com/docs/guides/vision/low-or-high-fidelity-image-understanding).
         - number `tokens_base`: The number of tokens used by every image regardless of resolution.
 Update this value to match your model's specifications.
         - number `tokens_per_tile`: The number of tokens used by each `tile_size`x tile of a high resolution image (after resizing).
 This doesn't apply when `low_resolution` is enabled.
 Update this value to match your model's specifications.